 Sustainable Development: Key Elements

 At its core, sustainable development aligns environmental protection, social inclusion, and economic growth.
 You can imagine it like a three-legged stool.
 Each leg must be strong, or the stool collapses.
 These elements connect directly to the Three P’s model.
+Sustainable development practices can significantly influence global economies by promoting responsible business operations that support stable and resilient international economic systems.

 Environmental Stewardship